Contents

 Connecting an RTMP channel to an external streaming platform

-If you plan on connecting your RTMP Channel to a Zoom live stream, please review the platform's live streaming documentation in addition to the information provided in this section.
+Pro Tip: If you plan on connecting your RTMP Channel to a Zoom live stream, please review the platform's live streaming documentation in addition to the information provided in this section.

 While the exact location will vary depending on your platform, you will typically paste this information into fields provided in the Stream Settings for your streaming platform.

-Note: To complete the setup process, particularly on Zoom, you may need to bring the Channel live first.
+Heads Up!
+To complete the setup process, particularly on Zoom, you may need to bring the Channel live first.

 Testing an RTMP session